 Claimants retained a geotechnical consultant, Glenn Tofani of GeoKinetics, Inc., to review the documents related to the proposed Modification and Addendum.
-Mr. Tofani provided his analysis in a report which is attached as Exhibit A to this letter and is incorporated herein in full.
+Mr. Tofani provided his initial analysis in a report that was attached as Exhibit 1 to the letter we submitted to you via e-mail on June 17, 2021.
+Mr. Tofani has now provided an additional analysis in a report that is attached as Exhibit A to this letter and is incorporated herein in full.
+Please note that this report supplements rather than replaces Mr. Tofani's previous report.
 The report identifies multiple issues with the Modification and Addendum, several of which are summarized below.

-(a) A Mitigation Measure Requiring a Site-Specific Design-Level Geotechnical Investigation Prior to the Approval of the Proposed Building Construction Has Not Been Satisfied.
+(a) Mitigation Measures Requiring a Site-Specific Design-Level Geotechnical Investigation Prior to the Approval of the Proposed Building Construction Have Not Been Satisfied.

 The FEIR contains a mitigation monitoring and reporting program that includes several mitigation measures related to geology and soils.
 (See FEIR, at 4.0-8 to 4.0-12.)
-As noted in Mr. Tofani's report, one of these mitigation measures calls for a sitespecific design-level geotechnical investigation prior to the approval of the construction and issuance of a grading permit.
-(See FEIR, at 4.0-8 & 4.0-9.)
+As noted in Mr. Tofani's report, one of these mitigation measures calls for a site-specific design-level geotechnical investigation prior to the approval of the construction and issuance of a grading permit.
+(See FEIR, at 4.0-81 & 4.0-92.)
 That geotechnical investigation is specifically required for "[a]II lots."
 (FEIR, at 4.0-9.)
-However, the documents that have been made available to the public do not show that such a sitespecific design-level geotechnical investigation has been performed on Lots 5 through 8.
+However, the documents that have been made available to the public do not show that such a site-specific design-level geotechnical investigation has been performed on Lots 5 through 8.
 Rather, it appears that the only geotechnical analysis that has been performed is a review of the previous investigation performed in June 2009, which is before the Draft EIR was circulated.
 While the Cornerstone 2015 report states that a single boring was drilled on July 28, 2015, the boring was performed on Lot 11.
 No subsurface exploration was performed on Lots 5 through 8.
-This failure to perform the further required geotechnical investigation violates Mitigation Measure GEO-1 and Mitigation Measure GEO-2b.
-The County's failure to enforce the mitigation measures for the Project deeply concerns Claimants.
+Mr. Tofani states the following in his report: